ChuckChuckler/quadratics/README.md

 ## What is it?
 Quadratics is just a small website I made to help me study quadratic equations for a quiz I have this coming Wednesday.
+All the math and the step-by-step solutions were powered by raw Javascript, no APIS or AI used.
+I just wanted to challenge myself and study a little bit in the process.

 ## How to use it?
 Just click one of the three buttons on the page.